 I’ve been seeing sweetcorn salads all over my Instagram feed and other social media channels.
 Some loaded with mayonnaise or hummus alongside lots and lots of other ingredients.
 I wanted to create something simple, which tasted great, and went with meat or vegetarian dishes.

-In comes my spiced sweetcorn salad!
+In comes my spicy sweetcorn salad!
 It’s fresh, crunchy, sweet and a little spicy all at the same time.

 It uses basic ingredients, nothing you can’t buy in a supermarket or that you don’t have already!
 I use tinned sweetcorn for this as that’s the way we buy it.
-You could of course use frozen which you’ll need to boil up for a few minutes until tender, or even fresh which you’ve grilled on the BBQ, this would give the salad a brilliant smokey flavour.
+You could of course use frozen which you’ll need to boil up for a few minutes until tender, or even fresh which you’ve grilled on the BBQ, this would give the salad a brilliant smokey flavour and add amazing flavours alongside the other ingredients.

 If the heat continues, I can see lots more salads and grilling in my future!
 What are your go to summer salads?
 I’d love to know in the comments!